sci-comp/SceneBuilder/README.md

 Instantiated items will use the surface normal instead of their original orientation.

 (Todo: shortcut? add other normal types?)

-#### MultiMeshInstance3D mode

-An item must be selected before "Add to MultiMeshInstance" is clicked.
-If no item is selected, then "Add to MultiMeshInstance" will simply toggle back off.

-When "Add to MultiMeshInstance" is first clicked, and an item is selected, a new MultiMeshInstance3D node will be created.
-All subsequent instances of the selected item will be added to the MultiMeshInstance3D node.

-To exit MultiMeshInstance mode, click again on the "Add to MultiMeshInstance" button, or press (Todo: shortcut?)

 #### Rotation mode